Changes in Officially Recorded Grades

 Download PDF

-All grade corrections must be finalized within 45 days of the end of the term in which the grade was given.
+All grade corrections and changes must be finalized within 45 days following the end of the academic term in which the grade was awarded.
+Requests submitted after this deadline will be considered only under exceptional circumstances and with appropriate institutional approval.